ice-lab/icestore/README.md

 Due the multiple store design of `icestore`, it supports registering middlewares for indivisual store as follows:

-1. Global registration
-  *  Global registration middlewares apply to all stores.
+1. Global registration: middlewares apply to all stores.

 	```javascript
 	import Icestore from '@ice/store';
 	const stores = new Icestore();
 	stores.applyMiddleware([a, b]);
 	```

-2. Registration by namespace
-  * The ultimate middleware queue of single store will merge global middlewares with its own middlewares.
+2. Registration by namespace: The ultimate middleware queue of single store will merge global middlewares with its own middlewares.

 	```javascript
 	stores.applyMiddleware([a, b]);